Overview

 This article provides a practical, step-by-step guide on setting up a Google Cloud Managed Service for Apache Kafka cluster and connecting it from Kpow using the OAUTHBEARER

 mechanism.
-We will walk through creating the necessary GCP resources, configuring a client virtual machine, and deploying a Kpow instance using Docker Compose to demonstrate examples of monitoring and managing Kafka brokers and topics.
+We will walk through creating the necessary GCP resources, configuring a client virtual machine, and deploying a Kpow instance using Docker to demonstrate examples of monitoring and managing Kafka brokers and topics.

 About Factor House